about

 the author of the drawing told her mother she wanted to live in their other country. her mom didn’t think twice. september, 2024. (names and rights reserved)

-as a result, however, thousands of children have been torn apart from their mothers in breach of human rights in the past decade.
+as a result, thousands of children have been torn apart from their mothers in breach of human rights in the past decade.

 no one knows what happens afterwards, not even mothers sometimes.